Trust in the Lord with all your heartProverbs 3:5-6 NIV

 We have a new year coming tomorrow, and New Year’s Resolutions are common for many people.
 The pastor’s sermon this past weekend used this passage in looking forward to a new year.
 And it does seem to give some timely advice for the follower of Jesus who is looking to faithfully follow him in the new year.
 This passage can be broken up into three resolutions with a single result.

-And lastly, “in all your ways submit to him”.
+And lastly, “in all your ways submit to him.”
 How might I go about submitting to the Lord?
 A good start is to obey the instructions in his word.
 Know the Bible and do what it says.
 Submission is hard, especially in a culture that values individuality.
-But it is essential in being a successful Christ follower.
+But it is essential to being a successful Christ follower.